brown2020/bakemeai/README.md

 ## Calling All Cooking Coders! 👩‍🍳👨‍💻

 Are you passionate about both cooking and coding?
-We'd love your help in making BakeMe.ai the ultimate cooking companion!
+We'd love your help in making Bake.me the ultimate cooking companion!
 Whether you're a:

 - Frontend developer who loves crafting delicious UIs
 - Backend engineer with a taste for robust architectures